Rethinking Invasive Species Management in Florida

 What Needs to Change

-- Move money upstream: Don’t just fund cleanup crews and long-term maintenance.
-Fund the scientists, the spotters, and the early responders.
+• Move money upstream.
+Do not just fund cleanup crews and long-term maintenance.
+Fund the scientists, spotters, and early responders.

-- Reward prevention: Right now, there’s little political or financial incentive to stop a problem before it starts.
+• Reward prevention.
+Right now, there is little political or financial incentive to stop a problem before it starts.
 That has to change.

 Hope Lies on the Frontier

-Florida’s not failing to manage invasive species because it’s doing nothing.
-It’s failing because most of the energy and money go toward species that are already entrenched — where success is no longer measured in wins, but in how slowly we lose.
+Florida is not failing to manage invasive species because it is doing nothing.
+It is failing because too much energy and money go toward species that are already entrenched, where success is no longer measured in wins, but in how slowly we lose.

 But we can flip that script.

-**We still have time to act on the frontier **— with species that haven’t yet taken hold, with ecosystems that can still be protected, with budgets that can stretch further.
+There is time to act on the frontier, with species that have not yet taken hold, ecosystems that remain protectable, and budgets that can stretch further.

-And that’s the future of invasive species management.
+And that is the future of invasive species management.